Stacktical/stacktical.github.io/_posts/2022-12-21-stacktical-dsla-chain-protocol-v3-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 * **Publish by DSLA**

-A content management protocol based on markdown
+A collaborative content management protocol based on markdown and IPFS.

 * **DSLA Protocol v3.0**